AdiP84/Automation/README.md

 - built over Selenium

-I ran the test using the command: npx wdio run ./wdio.conf.js --spec test2.js in commmand prompt.

 I attached an image which validates the successful execution of all 5 automated tests for the "eMag" test suite.
 All 5 tests passed.